hphelion/documentation/migration-overview-reference.md

 	Where

 	    tenant_id - xsd:string - The ID of the tenant.
+You can find the tenant ID on the API Keys page in the management console.

 	    name (required) - xsd:string - The name to be associated with the key pair.